vimberlin/vimberlin.de/my-new-project/source/2016-11-17-november-2016-meetup.md

 Hi vimmers,

-the next meetup It will be on 2nd Thursday in October, on October 13th at IN-Berlin in Moabit/Tiergarten/Mitte, just north of Hauptbahnhof between the bus stops `"Quitzowstraße"` (Bus 123, M27) and `"Kruppstraße"` (Bus 123).
+the next meetup will be on 19th Thursday in November 13th at IN-Berlin in Moabit/Tiergarten/Mitte, just north of Hauptbahnhof between the bus stops `"Quitzowstraße"` (Bus 123, M27) and `"Kruppstraße"` (Bus 123).